utkarshcmu/grafana.org/content/blog/2018-09-20-grafana-explore-ui-taking-a-deeper-dive-into-data-with-prometheus-queries.md

 </div>
 <br />

 Explore UI is still “super alpha,” Kaltschmidt concluded, but it’s behind the feature flag, and can be accessed if you’re using the latest Docker image.
 It will likely be released with Grafana v6.0.
 There are still things that need to be refined: “Support for completion needs a bit more work.
 We want Prometheus metric metadata from HELP line in the exposition.
-The Prometheus exposition format has this help text around what a query does, and when the ‘Write a head lock’ stuff is implemented, we can possibly show these query metadatas, time series metadata also in the UI.
+The Prometheus exposition format has this help text around what a query does, and when the 'Write-ahead lock' stuff is implemented, we can possibly show these query metadata, time series metadata also in the UI.
 That will be pretty cool.”

 To enable, simply edit the Grafana config ini file:
 ```